milsaware/php-community-social-media/README.md

 **Features**

 - Responsive design
-- Sign up an log in functionality
+- Sign up and log in functionality
 - Auto update of notification
 - Like/Dislike posts
 - Responses in timeline show in the same block